Surajchandraa/Web-scraper-API/README.md

 ## Routes:
 - Use different routes for different types of data.
-- images-extracting image
+- images-> for image
-- links-extracting links
+- links-> for links
-- title-extracting title
+- title-> for title
-- description-extracting description
+- description-> for description
-- paragraph-extracting paragraphs
+- paragraph-> for paragraphs
+- keywords-> for keywords